real-CAK3D/real-CAK3D.github.io/README.md

 <h2 align="left">PROJECTS :</h2>

-<p align="left">Most everything I've coded has been with these platforms.
+<p align="left">Most everything I've coded has been used with these platforms.
 They've been quite straight forward and ive enjoyed using them, bringing communities to life with interactive features, for all of my projects.
-My DayZ server tweaks are all about immersive, glitch-free experiences.
+My DayZ server tweaks are all about glitch-free experiences.
 I enjoy a very immersive realistic feel when it comes to gaming, so thats what I aim to provide with my edits.
 You can always expect some ammount of struggle with a nice relaxing accomplished feel. </p>

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" height="40" alt="vscode logo"  />